 Anchorage is the best option to go shopping before your Alaska road trip.
 I recommend buying your groceries at Costco and Walmart, as the prices in big cities are comparable to the lower 48 states.
 When you shop in smaller towns you will notice the prices are higher.

-DAY 1 ALASKA ITINERARY: Exploring Anchorage and Visit the Alaska Wildlife Conservation Center (AWCC)
+DAY 1 Alaska Road Trip: Explore Anchorage and Visit the Alaska Wildlife Conservation Center

 - DRIVING: Anchorage and AWCC